mflatt/zuo/README.md

 other than system and C-library headers.
 No compiler flags should be needed, although flags like `-o zuo` or `-O2` are a good idea.
-You can also use `configure`, `make`, and `make install`, where `make` targets mostly invoke a Zuo script.
+You can also use `configure`, `make`, and `make install`, where `make` targets mostly invoke a Zuo script after compiling `zuo.c`.

 The Zuo executable runs only modules.
 If you run Zuo with no command-line arguments, then it loads `main.zuo`.
 Otherwise, the first